jimburton/scrabble/chapters/Chapter2.md

 ```
 This type wraps up an `Either Text a` type where, as you
 may expect, the `Text` is an error message and the `a` value is
 whatever is being evaluated.
-For instance, `a` may be an updated
+For instance, `a` could be `()` in cases
+where moves are being checked for validity, or `Game` when a function
-version of the game, or just `()` in cases where moves are being
+either fails or returns an updated version of the game, or `Int` when
+a function either fails or calculates the score of a word.
+A value of
+the type `Evaluator Int` would be something like `Ev (Left "Something went wrong.")`
+or `Ev (Right 42)`.

-checked for validity.
-Now we need to make a monad instance for the type.
+Now we need to make a monad instance for `Evaluator`.
+That requires us
-That requires us to define the `Applicative` and `Functor` instances for
+to first define the `Functor` and `Applicative` instances,
-`Evaluator`, since every monad is an applicative and every applicative
+since every monad is an applicative and every applicative is a
-is a functor.
+functor.
 The spirit of these definitions is that if we are dealing
-with an `Ev (Left _)` value we want to **stop what we are doing and report
+with an `Ev (Left _)` value we want to **stop what we are doing and
-the error**, while if we are dealing with a `Ev (Right _)` value we can
+report the error**, while if we are dealing with a `Ev (Right _)`
-**keep going**.
+value we can **keep going**.

 ```haskell
 instance Functor Evaluator where